George B. Boomer: Biography

 At the outbreak of the Civil War, he raised a company for the Union Army which became part of the 26th Missouri Volunteer Infantry Regiment and by 1863 was promoted to colonel.
+He was wounded at the Battle of Iuka.
 He distinguished himself at Vicksburg as brigade commander under Major General James B. McPherson.

 Battle of Champion Hill

 Boomer and his men distinguished themselves in the Battle of Champion Hill on May 16, 1863.
 Below is the description of the battle by Benjamin Devor Dean, Captain, at the time, of the 26th Missouri: